MuhammadElGendys/school-printer/README.md

 - Notification system for request status updates (optional feature).
 - Role-based access control (teachers vs students/guests).
 - Simple and responsive UI for ease of use.
+- Home dashboard for all 3D printers with all details (for teachers) the imp details (for students)

 ## Tech Stack